Hartmann mask: Theory and practice

 Every part of a mirror or lens produces the same image as the whole optical element.
-The light is focused in the focal point.
+The light is focused at the focal point.
 The light rays, however, go through different points of a plane before or behind the focus.

 This phenomenon can be used when focusing a telescope.
 The Hartmann mask is a simple opaque mask containing two or three holes.
 (This device is called a Hartmann mask if it has multiple holes, or a Scheiner disk if it has two holes.)
 The mask covers the aperture of the telescope.

 When the apparatus is out of focus, multiple images can be seen if the telescope is pointed towards a bright light source (Moon, bright star).
 Adjusting the focuser, the images can be made to overlap, forming a single bright, clear picture.
-The mask may also be used to check the figure of a mirror, as all the holes in the mask should each produce the same image.
+The mask may also be used to check the figure of a mirror, as all the holes in the mask should produce the same image.